A guide to 9 global buzzwords for 2023, from 'polycrisis' to 'zero-dose children'

 In 2022, the World Food Programme (WFP) reported the number of hungry people worldwide had increased from 282 million to around 345 million since the beginning of the year.
 With continuing damage wrought by conflict, climate change and high fuel and food costs, that grim number looks set to rise.
 Hence why last year over half a billion dollars was raised to combat child wasting — the most life-threatening form of malnutrition in which a child has very low weight for their height.

-Jeanette Bailey is the Nutrition Research and Innovation Lead at the NGO the International Crisis Group and says that the world needs to seize on this momentum.
+Jeanette Bailey is the Nutrition Research and Innovation Lead at the NGO the International Rescue Committee and says that the world needs to seize on this momentum.
 "Famine is a man-made condition.
 Ultimately, it's a collapse of economic, political and financial will," Bailey says.
 The WFP reports Afghanistan, Ethiopia, Somalia, South Sudan and Yemen are among the countries facing food emergencies.

 "On any given day we see 50 million children under the age of 5 suffering from wasting.
 Malnourished children are more likely to become sick and die of other illnesses and sick children are more likely to become malnourished.
 It's a vicious cycle."